The Basics

 Manage rows

 On this page: Add a new language Define your language settings Add a Language Selector module Adding additional languages on your website involves two steps: adding a new language in your page structure and including a Language Selector module in your website header or footer.
 Add a new language You add a new language to your website by navigating to Design Pages Manage pages.
 There are two ways of adding a new language to your website.
-You can either duplicate theFew readersCreate a new page
+You can either duplicate theFew readersCreate and manage anchors

 On this page: Content Design Settings Page settings is where you manage all page-specific information, including SEO and 301 redirects.
 Navigate to Page Settings from the main navigation on the left side of your screen by clicking Pages Manage Pages, then click the edit icon next to a page name and select Edit Settings.
 Content General Page name TheFew readersSet up 301 redirects